sashperso/satellite-hc/README.md

 The goal of this project is to automate a Satellite 6 health check.
 The idea behind this project is that the playbook can be run on a Satellite server to collect a vast quantity of information that is populated directly into an organised text-file report that can be analysed.
 This allows a consultant more time for analysis and recommendations, rather than conducting information gathering activities.

+This project also allows a consultant to produce a PDF file of the report that is easy to read and ascii-doc formatted.
+For instructions on how to do this, scroll down to 'Usage'.

-It is based on the RHEL Automated Health Check available here: https://gitlab.consulting.redhat.com/automated_health_check_crew/rhel.
+It is based on the RHEL Automated Health Check started by Rodger Li (rodli@redhat.com) available here: https://gitlab.consulting.redhat.com/automated_health_check_crew/rhel.
 Using the RHEL health check in conjunction with the Satellite health check can allow a consultant to gain detailed insight on hosts associated with the Satellite, and can help add granularity if needed.

 ## Name
 Automated Satellite Health Check

 ## Description
 This project uses Ansible to automate certain components of a Satellite health check.
+It can be used to produce a "leave-behind" high level document providing the reader with an easy-to-read summary of the health of their Satellite server system.

 Two similar existing Satellite health check CER templates which have informed this project can be found here: https://gitlab.consulting.redhat.com/customer-success/consulting-engagement-reports/client-cers/viavi-satellite-6-healthcheck